knusbaum/today/README.md

 #### Comments
 A todo may have any number of comments beneath it.
 A comment is a line that begins with a tab (`\t`) character.
-Blank lines are allowed between todos and their comments, but will be eliminated by today.
+Blank lines are allowed between todos and their comments, but will be eliminated by `today`.
 ```
 Do something important
 	step 1